vdaubry/vdaubry.github.io/_posts/2014-11-21-SEO-for-your-Jekyll-blog.markdown

 {% endhighlight %}

-3) Utiliser la meta rel=author pour chaque page du blog
+3) Use the meta rel = author for each blog page

 source: <a href="http://www.vervesearch.com/blog/how-to-implement-the-relauthor-tag-a-step-by-step-guide/">How to Implement the Rel=”Author” Tag – A Step by Step Guide</a>